sourav-ganguly/ios-security-testing-how-to/README.md

 ## Courses to follow:
-This two below courses can give some idea about iOS Pen testing and the tools that are use.
+This two below courses can give you some idea about iOS Pen testing and the tools that are used.

 * https://www.udemy.com/course/hacking-and-pentesting-ios-applications
 * https://www.youtube.com/watch?v=2CKrw7ErzCY&t=3565s